HubbleCommand/GTARadio/README.md

 https://stackoverflow.com/questions/19699059/representing-directory-file-structure-in-markdown-syntax
 ```
 root
-└───unsplit station
+└───ADS                 : all the ads in their own seperate files (from GTA V & IV), renamed to increasing numbers starting at 0
+│   │   0.wav
+│   │   1.wav
-│   │   SRC.wav
+│   │   2.wav
+│   └───...
 │
-└───talkshow station
+└───unsplit station     : unsplit stations have a single SRC.wav file for their audio
+│   └───SRC.wav
+│
+└───talkshow station    : talkshow stations have ID audio introducing the station, and MONO which are the talkshows
 │   └───ID
+│   │   │   ID_1.wav
+│   │   │   ID_2.wav
+│   │   └───...
+│   │
-│   └───MONO
+│   └───MONO    : talkshows audio snippets
+│       │   0.wav
+│       │   1.wav
+│       └───...
 │
 └───split station
-    └───HOST
+    └───HOST    : radio host audio snippets, for file naming see talkshow MONO
-    └───ID
+    └───ID      : see talkshow ID
-    └───INTRO
-    └───SONGS
-    └───TIME
+    └───INTRO   : host audio snippets that introduce SPECIFIC SONGS.
+Named by song number _ intro number i.e 0_1.wav.
+Song numbers start at 0 but intro numbers start at 1 (the latter numbering is taken from GTA filenames).
+    │   │   0_1.wav
+    │   │   0_2.wav
+    │   │   1_1.wav
+    │   └───...
+    │
+    └───SONGS   : songs duh, for file naming see talkshow MONO
+    │   │   0.wav
+    │   │   1.wav
+    │   └───...
+    │
+    └───TIME    : more host audio, but specifically saying time of day.
+CURRENTLY UNUSED.
     └───TO
-        └───AD
-        └───NEWS
+        └───AD      : host audio snippets introducing ad intermission
+        └───NEWS    : host audio snippets introducing news intermission
-        └───WEATH (optional, for GTA IV stations)
+        └───WEATH   : host audio snippets introducing news intermission (optional, for GTA IV stations ONLY).
+CURRENTLY UNUSED.
 ```

 ## Commands to bulk rename files
-After having reorganised the files & folders (see the appropriate section), all of the files & folders must also be renamed.
-This is because the file utility only supports files with names up to 8 characters long.
+After having reorganised the files & folders (see "Desired audio directory structure"), all of the files & folders must also be renamed.
+This is because the Arduino SD package that handles reading audio files uses the (8.3 filename)[https://en.wikipedia.org/wiki/8.3_filename] convention, which only supports file and directory names up to 8 characters long.

 The files that can be renamed by bulk command are those in GENERAL, MONO, TIME, and TO.
 INTRO and SONGS have to be done manually.
 ID doesn't need any renaming.